wp-plugins/contentad/readme.txt

 == Description ==

 You have an interesting and engaging website but how do you get the most out of your top performing content?
-The answer - [**Content.ad**](https://www.content.ad).
+The answer - <a href="https://www.content.ad" target="_blank">Content.ad</a>.

 This plugin enables WordPress users to quickly and easily setup the Content.ad content recommendation system on their site.
 The plugin can be used to serve related articles from your own site, sponsored articles from across the web or both.